joshuaeng/algoTrader/README.md

 # Trading Algo Framework

 This is a Python-based framework for developing and executing automated trading algorithms using the Alpaca API.
+To use this framework you first need to create an alpaca account.
+More information on: https://alpaca.markets/

 ## Features